DBrandvold/CS455-project-dot-connect-/README.md

     }
   }
 ```
-once the checkSquare function is done the pressedButton's if statement that calls the checkSquare functions will see if a true value is return if true is return then only count goes up by one if false is returned for both then the count and turn goes up by 1.
+Once the checkSquare function is complete, the pressedButton's if statement that calls the checkSquare functions will see if a true value is returned.
+If true is returned, then only the count variable goes up by one.
+If false is returned for both, then the count and turn variables go up by 1.
 ```
 const pressedButton = (id, num ) => {